facebook/react-native-website/website/blog/2018-04-04-using-typescript-with-react-native.md

 category: engineering
 ---

 JavaScript!
 We all love it.
 But someone us also love [types](https://en.wikipedia.org/wiki/Data_type).
 Luckily, options exist to add stronger types to JavaScript.
-My favourite is [TypeScript](https://www.typescriptlang.org) and today we're going to look at how to use TypeScript in React Native apps.
+My favourite is [TypeScript](https://www.typescriptlang.org), but React Native supports [Flow](https://flow.org) out of the box.
+Which you prefer is a matter of preference, they each have their own approach on how to add the magic of types to JavaScript.
+Today, we're going to look at how to use TypeScript in React Native apps.

 We'll be using Microsoft's [TypeScript-React-Native-Starter](https://github.com/Microsoft/TypeScript-React-Native-Starter) repo as a guide.